brianfluk/software-engineering-project/iteration-01.plan.md

 Review and Planning meetings
  * Held Friday 5PM in BA2270
  * In this meeting we will review how the previous sprint went and then select tasks for the following sprint.
+Code Reviews - on top of buddy reviews
+* Review and explain the code posted to each team member at the end of the Review meeting

 Describe meetings (and other events) you are planning to have: